magentabusiness/magentabusiness.github.io/docs/iot-gateway/guides/how-to-connect-ble-sensor-using-gateway.md

 Let's try to change the device name.
 We should follow several steps:
-1. Create a shared attribute in the device on ThingsBoard, to do this we go to the **ATTRIBUTES** tab, select from a list of attributes option "Shared attributes" instead of "Client attributes", press plus icon, put "sharedName" as Key and "New_name_" as "String value".
+1. Create a shared attribute in the device on IoT Hub, to do this we go to the **ATTRIBUTES** tab, select from a list of attributes option "Shared attributes" instead of "Client attributes", press plus icon, put "sharedName" as Key and "New_name_" as "String value".
 2. Check name of device using "rpcMethod1" from RPC Dashboard or scan devices around using default ability in the device where installed the gateway.

 **Notify:** Some devices can reset their name to default.